TaruntheBee/RADAR_simulator/README.md

 ![User Interface](images/ss3.png)

+## Conclusion
+The Radar Simulator provides an effective platform for simulating radar performance and understanding the impact of various parameters on radar range.
+With its user-friendly interface, robust calculation capabilities, and graphical visualization, it serves as a valuable tool for both learning and practical applications in radar technology.
+Future enhancements could include more advanced simulations, additional radar parameters, and extended graphing capabilities.

 ## Getting Started
 To get started with the RADAR Simulator, follow these steps:
 1. Clone the repository to your local machine.